leeqia/nsNiuniuSkin/README.md

 ## 6. Other Notes/Points to Consider
 - The currently configured NSIS is the Unicode version, so Chinese characters displayed in the console may appear as question marks.
 You can ignore it.
 ```
-@rem If you want to debug errors, please use the following script, which will open the compilation interface (Chinese characters will appear as question marks in the command-line interface).
+@rem If you want to debug errors, please use the following script, which will open the compilation UI (Chinese characters will appear as question marks in the command-line UI).
 ".\NSIS\makensisw.exe" xxx
 ```
 - The NSI file contains information related to the installation configuration.
 The actual installation logic is in commonfunc.nsh and the NSH file that accompanies the NSI file.

-- If you have interfaces that you don't understand, please refer to the examples and documentation.
+- If you have UIs that you don't understand, please refer to the examples and documentation.

 - All NSI and NSH files for NSIS need to be in Unicode or UTF-8 encoding.

-- For the ShowMsgBox interface, an additional parameter has been added to specify the style file used for the popup window.
+- For the ShowMsgBox UI, an additional parameter has been added to specify the style file used for the popup window.
 For example:
 ```
 nsNiuniuSkin::ShowMsgBox "notice title" "notice message."
 0 "msgBox2.xml"
 ```